NSuer/User_Interface_Project_2/README.md

 - User needs to be able to control lightbulbs by groups

 ### Design Requirements
-- Functionality for organizing lightbulbs within the interface based on room or chedule
+- Functionality for organizing lightbulbs within the interface based on room or schedule
 - Provide the ability to turn multiple lightbulbs on or off simultaneously
 - Make the name of each lightbulb customizable in the interface
 - Add customizable colors - could use a color wheel or allow the user to input color codes